gbif/hp-gb33/programme.md

 [Pre-registration](/registration) is required for all GB33 events.

-Please note that the GB33 events will take place just after the <a href="https://www.tdwg.org/conferences/2026/" target="_blank">TDWG 2026</a> which will take place in Oslo on 21-25 September 2026.
+Please note that the GB33 events will take place the week after the <a href="https://www.tdwg.org/conferences/2026/" target="_blank">TDWG 2026 Conference</a> which will take place in Oslo on 21-25 September 2026.
+Both TDWG 2026 and the GB33 events will take place in downtown Oslo.

 ## Printable GB33 PDF programme